Rafaaaaeel/Folder_and_files_generator/README.md

 This is a node.js script to use when do you go a start your web project.

-Inside the code you can edit the arrays **"assets"** to add the folders do you want, and edit the **"files"** to add more files, standard setting create 4 files:
+Inside the code you can edit the arrays **"assets"** to add the folders do you want, and edit the **"files"** to add more files, standard setting create this files:

 * folders
   * assets